aintelope-london/attention-schema-theory-experiment/README.md

 The reward comes from the agent.py itself, while the desired score comes from the environment (and thus the test).
 Both of these values are then recorded and compared during analysis.

+# License

+This project is licensed under the GNU General Public License v3.0 (GPLv3).
+You are free to use, modify, and distribute this code under the terms of this license.

+**Attribution Requirement**: If you use this benchmark suite, please cite the source as follows:

+Roland Pihlakas and Joel Pyykkö.
+From homeostasis to resource sharing: Biologically and economically compatible multi-objective multi-agent AI safety benchmarks.
+Arxiv, a working paper, September 2024.

+**Use of Entire Suite**: We encourage the inclusion of the entire benchmark suite in derivative works to maintain the integrity and comprehensiveness of AI safety assessments.

+For more details, see the [LICENSE.txt](LICENSE.txt) file.